bcgov/visitz-api/docs/decisions/0003-choose-an-api-framework.md

 * Express
 * Bun
+* NestJS
 * go-micro
 * Not using any framework

 ## Decision Outcome

-Chosen option: "Express", because it best satisfies the decision drivers.
+Chosen option: "NestJS", because it best satisfies the decision drivers.

 ### Consequences